-Modern day websites need to handle requests from hundreds of thousands of visitors.
+Modern-day websites need to handle requests from hundreds of thousands of visitors.
 Since most of the advanced websites are dynamic in nature, they have to interact with database servers and web services.
 Typical user requests involve sending an HTTP request to the web server, which after analyzing the request type, returns a webpage.
-When the request involves interaction with the database or a web service, response time increases – and when thousands of visitors are accessing the same resources, website performance can greatly decrease.
-Microsoft hasn’t overlooked these concerns and has therefore introduced asynchronous strategies in .NET framework 4.5, which address the aforementioned concerns.
-However, before reviewing C# asynchronous strategies, let’s answer the following important points:
+When the request involves interaction with the database or a web service, response time increases, and when thousands of visitors are accessing the same resources, website performance can greatly decrease.
+Microsoft hasn’t overlooked these concerns and has therefore introduced asynchronous strategies in .NET framework 4.5, which addresses the aforementioned concerns.
+However, before reviewing C# asynchronous strategies, let’s answer the following important points.

 Why Asynchronous Strategies have been introduced for Web Apps?

 The following are some of the advantages of using asynchronous strategies in C# web applications.

 Ability to Handle More Requests – Asynchronous web applications are capable of handling more users as compared to traditional web-based applications.
 Whenever a user requests a URL, the web application assigns it a thread from the thread pool.
 In the case of thousands of visitors, all the threads in the thread pool get occupied and further requests are blocked.
 Asynchronous strategies help release the threads occupied by the request while the request is waiting for data to be fetched from the database or web service.
 This allows websites to cater to more requests.